 If you don’t like the idea of starting from scratch, you can take an existing preset, make your own tweaks to it, and then save it as a new preset, so you get your favourite presets custom tweaked to your liking, ready to use daily.

-(You can get three free presets in my FREE Lightroom Starter Kit (along with a host of other LIghtroom goodies!) so be sure to download it.
-No tweaking required :)
+(You can also get three free presets in my FREE Lightroom Starter Kit (along with a host of other LIghtroom goodies!) so be sure to download that too!)

 #3 Applying settings upon import